 The best way to learn how to use the IONA Tivoli integration is to start with a host that has both Tivoli and Artix installed.
 This section explains the configuration steps in your Artix environment.
-It includes the following:
+It includes the following topics:

 - "Enabling management".

-- "Generating your EMS configuration files"
+- "Generating EMS configuration files".

 - "The servers.conf file".

 - "The server commands.txt file".

 - "Stopping Artix applications on Windows".

 - "Further information".

-Enabling management Yo

-You can use the Artix Designer GUI tool to enable management for your Artix applications.
-To enable management, perform the following steps:
+Enabling managementYou can use the Artix Designer GUI tool to enable management for your Artix applications.
+The Artix Tools dialog shown in Figure 3 allows you to do this.